motibytes/SorceRawr.github.io/_posts/2021-07-06-Notes-Neverending.md

 Censors loath what sounds like self worth. <br>
 <br>
 I, [name], am a brilliant and prolific [creator]. <br>
-<b> write this ten times. </b> <br>
+<strong> write this ten times. </strong> <br>
 <br>
 While doing that, your Censor will start to object.
 Objections are your blurts..Listen to the objections.
-Look at the ugly, stumpy little blurts.. <b> Write them down. </b <br>
+Look at the ugly, stumpy little blurts.. <strong> Write them down. </strong> <br>
 These blurts flag your personal negative core beliefs. <br>
 <br>
 Paul's core negative belief was that he was only kiddin that he could write. <br>